-§145-7.
-BASIS FOR ESTABLISHING THE AREAS OF SPECIAL FLOOD HAZARD 1.
-The areas of special flood hazard for the City of Margate City Community No. 345304, are identified and defined on the following documents prepared by the Federal Emergency Management Agency:
+145-7.
+BASIS FOR ESTABLISHING THE AREAS OF SPECIAL FLOOD HAZARD

+I. The areas of special flood hazard for the City of Margate City Community No. 345304, are identified and defined on the following documents prepared by the Federal Emergency Management Agency:

-- (a) A scientific and engineering report entitled "Flood Insurance Study Supplement-Wave Height Analysis, City of Margate City, New Jersey, Atlantic County," dated April 18, 1983. - (b) Flood Insurance Rate Map for City of Margate City, Atlantic County, New Jersey as shown on Panel 0001 C whose effective date is October 18, 1983. - (b) Advisory Base Flood Elevations from Advisory Flood Hazard Maps "Atlantic City, NW", "Ocean City NE" dated December 14, 2012.
-These documents shall take precedence over only Base Flood Elevations (BREs) previously derived from effective panels and FIS in construction and development regulations only.
-Where the Special Flood Hazard Area (SFHA) BFE and the Advisory Base Flood Elevation (ABFE) conflict or overlap, whichever imposes the more stringent requirement shall prevail. - (d) Best Available Flood Hazard Data.
+- (a) A scientific and engineering report entitled "Flood Insurance Study, Atlantic County, New Jersey (All Jurisdictions)" dated August 28, 2018. - (b) Flood Insurance Rate Map for, Atlantic County, New Jersey (All Jurisdictions)" as shown on Index and Panels 34001C0432F, 34001C0434F, 34001C0453F whose effective date is August 28, 2018. - (c) Best Available Flood Hazard Data.
 These documents shall take precedence over effective panels and FIS in construction and development regulations only.
-Where the effective mapping conflicts or overlaps with the Best Available Flood Hazard Data mapping, whichever imposes the more stringent requirement shall prevail. - 2.
-The above documents are hereby adopted and declared to be a part of this ordinance.
+Where the effective mapping or Advisory Base Flood Elevation conflict or overlap, whichever imposes the more stringent requirement shall prevail.

+2. The above documents are hereby adopted and declared to be a part of this ordinance.
 The Flood Insurance Study and maps are on file at the Municipal Building, 9001 Winchester Avenue, Margate City, New Jersey 08402.

-§145-8.
+145-8.
 PENALTIES FOR NONCOMPLIANCE

-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this ordinance and other applicable regulations.
+No structure or land shall hereafter be constructed, re-located to, extended, converted, or altered without full compliance with the terms of this ordinance and other applicable regulations.
 Violation of the provisions of this ordinance by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
 Any person who violates this ordinance or fails to comply with any of its requirements shall upon conviction thereof be fined not more than (\$500) or imprisoned for not more than (30) days, or both, for each violation, and in addition shall pay all costs and expenses involved in the case.
 Each and every day any violation continues shall be considered a separate offense, punishable by a like fine and/or jail sentence.
 Nothing herein contained shall prevent the City of Margate City from taking such other lawful action as is necessary to prevent or remedy any violation.

-§ 145-9.
+145-9.
 ABROGATION AND GREATER RESTRICTIONS